rarenicks/30-days-of-code/README.md

 - Day 1/30 : Explored "Computer Aided Methods to Combat COVID-19 Pandemic" collection to find out different methods used by researchers on Covid relief.
 - Day 2/30 : Started reading survey paper on covid detection - "A Comprehensive Survey of COVID-19 Detection Using Medical Images"
+- Day 3/30 : Explored methodology given in the survey paper and created a gist of it.

 --------------------------------------------------------------------------------------------------------------------------------------------------------